6 steps to protect yourself from fraud in a data breach

 Steps to protect yourself from fraud in a data breach:

-- ACT FAST - it's vital to act to protect yourself and act quickly.
+- ACT FAST - it's vital to act quickly to protect yourself.
 Don't shrug it off or ignore it.

 - Contact your card issuer or bank - to notify them that your information has been compromised.